datalad-handbook/book/docs/basics/101-115-symlinks.rst

 and is busy creating and maintaining appropriate symlinks so that your data can be version controlled just as any text file.

-This comes with a two very important advantages:
+This comes with two very important advantages:

 One, should you have copies of the same data in different places of your dataset, the symlinks of these files